luckyluks/luckyluks.github.io/README.md

 ![Alt Text](https://github.com/luckyluks/luckyluks.github.io/blob/master/images/under_construction.gif)

-This template was forked (then detached) by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
+This template was forked (then detached) by me from [Academicpages template](https://academicpages.github.io/) after it was forked and detached by [Stuart Geiger](https://github.com/staeiou) from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/), which is © 2016 Michael Rose and released under the MIT License.
 See LICENSE.md.